Tata Starbucks to launch drive-through outlets and home deliveries

 On the impact of pandemic on the business, Gurnani said: "The economic impact of the pandemic is something we cannot escape, and we understand that our customers may also take time to recover from".

-The company is confident of its relationships with its loyal customers, who not only come for the coffee but stay for the experience.
+The company is confident about its relationships with its loyal customers, who not only come for the coffee but stay for the experience.

 "We are certain the Starbucks Experience will bring them back.
 We are continuing our efforts using the power of digital mediums and new business models to ensure that we are in touch with our customers through this difficult time," he added.